ZeroKlu/vscode-workspace-launcher/README.md

         * When ```true```, names in the select list will include their repository URLs
     * ```show_glyphs```
         * When ```true```, repository URLs (if displayed) will be prepended with the nerd-font glyphs for their sites.
-        * Currently only supports the following:
+        * Currently only supports the following glyphs:
             * Bitbucket
             * GitHub
         * Note: This feature requires that the ```font``` setting (below) be an installed nerd font with the glyphs available
             * I use the "CaskaydiaCove Nerd Font" for example
+                * A copy is included as fonts\CaskaydiaCove.zip
     * ```font```
         * Name of the (installed) font to be used in the UI
     * ```font_size```